 Termination of Matriculation

-The dean of the school, on the recommendation of the graduate program director, may terminate the matriculation of any student who fails to make sufficient progress towards the degree or to cancel a student's registration if he/she is registered for courses for which he/she does not have the prerequisites.
+The dean of the school, on the recommendation of the graduate program director, may terminate the matriculation of any student who fails to make sufficient progress towards the degree or to cancel a student's registration if the student is registered for courses for which the student does not have the prerequisites.

 Conferring of Degrees

-Degrees are conferred three times a year - September 1, February 1 and at the annual Commencement Exercises in May.
+Degrees are conferred four times a year - September 1, end of December, February 1 and at the annual Commencement Exercises in May.
 Students who complete their programs in May will receive their degrees at the Spring Commencement in May.